tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/batchservice/Batch-Service-REST-API-Versioning.md

 ### Version 2016-02-01.3.0
  This version release extends all support from previous version, 2015-12-01.2.2.
 Additionally, it supports the following capabilities:

--   Capability to create a pool and an auto-pool with IaaS VM configuration
+-   Capability to create a pool and an autopool with IaaS VM configuration

-    -   Existing properties 'osFamily', 'targetOSVersion' and 'currentOSVersion' are moved from top-level properties of Pool and AutoPool resources and are moved inside a new property called 'cloudServiceConfiguration'.
+    -   Existing properties 'osFamily', 'targetOSVersion' and 'currentOSVersion' are moved from top-level properties of Pool and Autopool resources and are moved inside a new property called 'cloudServiceConfiguration'.

-    -   A new property 'virtualMachineConfiguration' is added to both the Pool and AutoPool resources.
+    -   A new property 'virtualMachineConfiguration' is added to both the Pool and Autopool resources.
 This property can be specified to configure a pool/auto pool with IaaS VMs.

     -   A new API is added to obtain information about all the node agent SKUs supported by the Batch service.
 See [List supported node agent SKUs](../batchservice/list-supported-node-agent-skus.md).

-    -   A new API is added to obtain remote login settings which can be used to log in remotely to a compute node created with IaaS VM configuration.
+    -   A new API is added to obtain remote login settings that can be used to log in remotely to a compute node created with IaaS VM configuration.
 See [Get remote login settings for a node](../batchservice/get-remote-login-settings-for-a-node.md).

     -   A new API is added to add a collection of tasks to a job.
 See [Add a collection of tasks to a job](../batchservice/add-a-collection-of-tasks-to-a-job.md).

-    -   A new optional property 'sshPublicKey' is added to the User resource which can be used for adding/updating users on a Linux compute node.
+    -   A new optional property 'sshPublicKey' is added to the User resource that can be used for adding/updating users on a Linux compute node.

     -   Two new properties 'totalTasksSucceeded' and 'runningTasksCount' are added to the Node resource.
 These properties can be obtained via [Get information about a node](../batchservice/get-information-about-a-node.md) or [List the compute nodes in a pool](../batchservice/list-the-compute-nodes-in-a-pool.md).